 • In a mixing bowl combine the flour, granulated sugar, baking powder, salt, nutmeg or cinnamon.
 Stir with a spoon to combine and set aside.

 • In a larger mixing bowl combine the eggs, buttermilk, vegetable oil, and vanilla extract.
-Stir to combine with a spatula or beat with electric mixer on low for 30 seconds.
+Stir to combine with a spatula.

 • Gradually mix in the dry ingredients, mixing just until combined.
 Using a spatula, gently fold in the blueberries.
 The batter will be very thick!